T-srikrishna/R-I/README.md

 **Why Two Different Setups?**
 - **TensorFlow GPU issues**: Encountered GPU compatibility problems with TensorFlow on Windows during initial development, so production model was trained on CPU
 - **PyTorch GPU success**: Switched to PyTorch 2.8.0 with Python 3.11.6 for experimental work to leverage NVIDIA RTX 4060 GPU acceleration
-- **Result**: Production model (CPU-trained) achieved 88.00%, experimental GPU-accelerated models reached 86.52%
+- **Result**: Production model (CPU-trained) achieved 93.76% (grid search optimized), baseline 82.49%, experimental GPU-accelerated models reached 86.52%

 If you're running both, you must use separate virtual environments for each framework.